A multidisciplinary program integrating courses from the Computer Science and Philosophy Departments and the Lam Family College of Business.

 Since the certificate program has multiple overlapping courses with current MS, MBA and MA programs in Computer Science, Management, and Philosophy, our matriculated graduate students can easily complete the program with minimal overhead.
 This certificate program is also designed to fit the needs of professionals from industry who can use it to continue their education and gain an additional credential that will be appealing to employers who are concerned about being good stewards of AI and responsibly managing their business practices as more regulation and public scrutiny of AI comes to pass.

-Prospective students must formally apply to the graduate certificate in Artificial Intelligence (AI) Ethics through Cal State Apply (link is external).
+Domestic non-matriculated students must formally apply to the graduate certificate in Artificial Intelligence (AI) Ethics through Cal State Apply (link is external).

 Important: to apply for certificates, please go to your “EXTENDED PROFILE” and under "DEGREE GOAL" select “CERTIFICATE”, then choose "Graduate Certificate in Ethical Artificial Intelligence" and SAVE.